runtimeverification/k/README.md

 ---
 permalink: README.html
-copyright: Copyright (c) 2010-2020 K Team.
+copyright: Copyright (c) 2010-2021 K Team.
 All Rights Reserved.
 ---

 [Join the chat at Riot](https://riot.im/app/#/room/#k:matrix.org)

 # Introduction

+The K Framework is a tool for designing and modeling programming languages and software/hardware systems.
+At the core of the K Framework is a programming, modeling, and specification language called K.
+The K Framework includes tools for compiling K specifications to build interpreters, model checkers, verifiers, associated documentation, and more.

+## Preface

 This is a readme file for _K developers_.
+Users should feel comfortable using the command line, as we do not provide GUI tools at this time.

 _K-based tool users_ should: